swatson-phillips/GT-CS-3312-SampleRepo/docs/feedback/DD-System-Architecture_feedback.md

 - Your Dynamic System Architecture is incomplete.
 You should include some prose that describes the scenario that you are illustrating in your diagram.
 - Your Dynamic System Architecture has a lot going on, consider simplifying to the major layer/components in your static design.
 - Your static system Architecture diagram is a bit difficult to read, consider re-organizing the components so that the interaction is more clear.
+- You need to make sure you are discussing in prose each of the main components shown in the static architecture diagram.
+- You need to make sure you are discussing in prose each of the scenarios shown in the static architecture diagram.
+- Make sure the syntax is correct for your SSD. hint: there is a symbol for an actor on the system.

 - ** Note that this is not a guarantee of this grade on the final completed Detailed Design Document **